-The Subject Crossing is not within an ERZ nor are there designated WASH ordinance watercourses present at the Subject Crossing.
-Nor are there proposed ERZ or proposed WASH watercourses at the Subject Crossing.
+The Subject Crossing is not within an ERZ nor are there designated WASH ordinance watercourses or proposed ERZ or proposed WASH watercourses in the Project Site.
 This means that the Subject Crossing complies with Tucson Code 29, Article VIII (WASH regulations).